harrymandeveloper/coronaposter/README.md

-# coronaposter
+# DIY Corona Poster
-A custom coronavirus poster generator
+A custom coronavirus poster generator based on the UK's 'Stay Alert' posters.